 - Wash gently.
 Scrubbing the affected area harshly or washing too often can increase irritation.
 Instead, use plain water to gently clean your vulva with your hand and pat the area dry.
 After bathing, apply a preservative-free emollient, such as plain petroleum jelly, to create a protective barrier.

 - Use lubricants.
-If you're sexually active, apply a lubricant before engaging in sexual intercourse.
+If you're sexually active, apply a lubricant before having sex.
+Don't use products that contain alcohol, flavor, or warming or cooling agents.

 Coping and support

-You may find it helpful to talk to other women who have vulvodynia.
-Talking to others with the condition can provide information and help relieve feelings of isolation.
-If the thought of a support group makes you uncomfortable, your doctor may be able to recommend a counselor in your area — one with experience in helping women cope with vulvodynia.
+You might find talking to other women who have vulvodynia helpful because it can provide information and make you feel less alone.
+If you don't want to join a support group, your doctor might be able to recommend a counselor in your area who has experience helping women cope with vulvodynia.